find your perfect postgrad program

 university tutors involved in teacher education, such as university tutors on taught education programmes or based in university subject departments with some teacher education responsibilities

 advisory teachers and fieldworkers

 The course focuses on developing teacher educators’ day-to-day practice as well as developing areas such as the design and teaching of teacher education programmes, the ability to conduct research to develop practice, and the ability to participate in debates about teaching and teacher education in your own subject.
 It is designed to be integral to the participants’ day-to-day practice as teacher educators and blends online distance learning with one-week residential components in Oxford in years one and two.

-The university’s Virtual Learning Environment is used to support the work on each task and sustain critical discussion.
-Supervision of students’ work will mainly be offered within small groups, and from a University supervisor.
+The University’s Virtual Learning Environment is used to support the work on each task and sustain critical discussion.

 |Level||RQF Level 7|

 For complete and up-to-date information about this course, please visit the relevant University of Oxford course page via www.graduate.ox.ac.uk/ucas